How Long Do You Keep Tax Returns?

 Retirement Accounts

-Planning for retirement comes with its own set of tax implications.
-Keep 8606 and 5498 forms, annual statements, 1099-R distribution records, and 401(k) or other company-sponsored plan statements.
+Retirement planning creates specific tax obligations.
+Retain forms 8606 and 5498, annual statements, 1099-R distribution records, and 401(k) or other employer-sponsored plan statements.

 Health Insurance